Experience Overview

 - Tourist yurt camp (Number of Nights: 1)

-With relaxed plans for today, you'll head out to Kyzyl Tuu - known for yurt making.
-Almost every family here is a yurt making and the village is known far beyond Kyrgyzstan.
-You'll visit an artisan family who’ll teach you more about their traditional yurts.
+After breakfast, you’ll head out to Kyzyl Tuu – known for yurt making.
+Almost every family here is a yurt maker, and the village is known far beyond Kyrgyzstan.
+Visit an artisan family who’ll teach you about their traditional yurts.
 With a special workshop, you’ll learn the basics of how these nomadic dwellings have been manufactured and how they play an important role in the community here.
-Enjoy a free afternoon and evening, relax in your yurt camp, jump into the lake, take a hike or sit back and watch the world goes by.
+The rest of the afternoon is then free for you to explore at your own pace – maybe relax at your yurt camp, jump into the lake or set off on a short hike.

 Included Activities: